system-ui/theme-ui/packages/custom-properties/README.md

 ```

 1. theme - The theme ui specification object
-1. prefix - An optional prefix for the css variables _optional_
+1. prefix - An optional prefix for the css custom property _optional_